 Prepping Agave for Removal

 Because the sturdy bottom leaves of the agave plant lay on the ground, they can get in the way of a shovel.
 Removing the bottom leaves makes it easier to dig out the plant.
-Start by cutting off the bottom leaves with a long-handled set of sheers.
+Start by cutting off the bottom leaves with a long-handled set of shears.

 Removing Large Agave

-Dig a circle all the way around the base of the plant, with a shovel angled toward the plant's center.
+Dig a circle all the way around the base of the plant, with the shovel tip angled toward the plant's center.
 The goal is to remove the whole agave and its root mass.
 The root mass below the plant should be shaped like an upside-down pyramid when you lift the plant from the ground.
 A shovel with a spade head will cut through any roots it encounters.